 - date of sterilization

 - sterilizer #

 - sterilizer load #

 - initials of the person who performed the packaging

-- identification of the contents for wrapped packages
+- · identification of the contents for wrapped packages

 Labeling can be done utilizing an automated label system or manually, using validated medical grade markers.
+(A sterilizer compatible marker which conforms to ASTM D4236 can be used.)

 Labeling can be done either before placement or after removal from the sterilizer.
+Marker must never be used on the paper side of the package.

-Labels should be placed on the plastic side or closure flaps of peel pouches, or on the tape of wrapped packages.
-They should not be placed directly on the paper side.
+Labels must be placed on the plastic side or closure flaps of peel pouches, or on the tape of wrapped packages.
+They must not be placed directly on the paper side.